 We started off mainly baking together.
 But then her parents took issue with the amount of sugar and butter we were cranking out each session.
 So I tried to transition to easier meals and the occasional sweet treat.
-On our third day together, we made these frozen banana pops.
+On our third day together, we made these frozen chocolate covered bananas.
 Izzy is a big fan of anything chocolate-y and peanut buttery.
 So I combined the two to make sure her enthusiasm level was at an all-time high.

 Later on, I lead a group of her friends in a cooking class for her birthday.
 It reaffirmed my belief that chocolate-covered anything is the ideal activity for 11-year-old girls to maximize their excitement levels.
 I also learned that at some point a sugar high can become a dangerous dangerous thing when the little ladies began giving each other chocolate facials and there were more sprinkles on the floor than on the pretzels they were dipping.
 You win some, you lose some.

 Anyway, I realize after my phobia confessions, that I’ve been giving fruit a lot of air time on this site.
 I’ve got a great gluten-free blueberry pancake recipe coming your way later this week.
 Since school is officially out, I wanted to focus on some easy kid-friendly recipes that you can make activity-worthy during the summer months.
 Just make sure you buy extra counter spray for all the chocolate fingerprints to come.